 Legendary rock photographer Henry Diltz and celebrated multidisciplinary graphic artist John Van Hamersveld will be in conversation for the first program of the Library After Dark series “Music Icons” on Friday, January 31, 2020, from 7 p.m. to 9 p.m. at the El Segundo Public Library.

-Born in Missouri and raised in Hawaii, Diltz has photographed the artists who’ve created the musical soundtrack for generations.
+Born in Missouri and raised in New York and various overseas locales including Hawaii (his father was a film producer for the State Department), Diltz has photographed many of the artists who’ve created the musical soundtrack for generations.

-As a founding member of the Modern Folk Quartet (MFQ), in the early ’60s, Henry bought a second-hand Kodak Pony camera for $20 at a thrift shop while on tour, just for something to do between gigs.
+Henry fell into photography on MFQ’s final tour in early 1966.
+He bought a second-hand Kodak Pony camera for $20 at a thrift shop in rural Michigan, just for something to do between gigs.

-He started taking pictures of MFQ, then other musician friends on folk-rock scene.
+Diltz immediately planned another slide show and started shooting more pictures of his friends.
 Because Henry was one of them, not a pesky press photographer, and he was fun to be around, he had unprecedented access in intimate moments.

-Soon after MFQ disbanded in 1966, The Lovin’ Spoonful asked Henry for permission to use his photos for an album cover, “Hums of The Lovin’ Spoonful.”
+Soon after MFQ disbanded in 1966, The Lovin’ Spoonful asked Henry for permission to use his photos for an album cover, “Hums of The Lovin’ Spoonful,” out later that year.

-Before long, he was shooting publicity photos and album covers for other friends, too, as they became famous, including Buffalo Springfield, Joni Mitchell, Jackson Browne and many more.
+Before long, Diltz was shooting more publicity photos and album covers for other friends as they became famous, including Joni Mitchell, Jackson Browne and many more.

 It’s led to an eventful life.
 In his six decades behind the lens, Diltz has toured with most of rock’s royalty, contributed photographs to countless books and publications, and appeared on numerous music recordings.

-In 2001, Henry partnered with some friends to form the Morrison Hotel Gallery to showcase his own work and fine-art music photography by a handful of others.
+In 2001, Henry partnered with some friends to form the Morrison Hotel Gallery to showcase and represent his own work and fine-art music photography by a handful of others.

 Today, with locations in Soho, on the Sunset Strip and on Maui, the Morrison Hotel Gallery also represents the work of more than 125 renowned photographers.

-While Henry Diltz is famous for his iconic album cover photography of famous music artists, multidisciplinary artist John Van Hammersveld is famous for his commercial packaging and campaigns for record covers and artists.
+While Henry Diltz is famous for his iconic album cover photography of famous music artists, multidisciplinary artist John Van Hamersveld is famous for his commercial packaging and campaigns for record covers and artists.

 From surf photography and design to psychedelic album covers and pop art posters to big events and brand identity projects, Van Hamersveld creates instantly recognizable and influential graphic design.

-In a career of 50 years and counting, his graphics represent a vivid visual history of the past-future “Era of Cool” in Southern California and the Southwest.
+In a career of 60 years and counting, his graphics represent a vivid visual history of the “Era of Cool” in Southern California and the Southwest in a style he calls “post-future.”

-In early 1967, Van Hamersveld joined Capitol Records Distribution Company as designer of commercial record packages and campaigns, working on artwork and campaigns for albums by Capitol artists including The Beach Boys and The Beatles.
+Van Hamersveld later studied at the Chouinard Institute of Art in Downtown Los Angeles, and in early 1967, he joined Capitol Records Distribution Company as designer of commercial record packages and marketing campaigns.
+He worked on artwork and campaigns for albums by Capitol artists including The Beach Boys and The Beatles.

-Over the next couple of decades, John also created renowned poster art and album design for The Rolling Stones, Blue Cheer, Kiss, Steve Miller, Blondie, The Grateful Dead, and The Fabulous Thunderbirds, to name but a few.
+Over the next couple of decades, John also created renowned poster art and album design for The Rolling Stones, Blue Cheer, Kiss, Steve Miller, Blondie, The Grateful Dead, The Fabulous Thunderbirds, and Cream, to name but a few.

 Tourje’s acclaimed documentary about Van Hamersveld, “Crazy World Ain’t It,” premiered in 2019.

-“I am working in contemporary ways in three different categories of business and exhibiting in shows,” Van Hamersveld said.
+“I am working in contemporary ways in three different categories of business and exhibiting in shows,” Van Hamersveld said in mid-January.
 “The record cover-making is a secondary business left to fail in a dominant digital internet world.
 Record covers are not a business for me today.

 “But, there are people all over the world consuming album products from 50 years ago,” he said, adding, “I don’t own the work I did from 20 years ago.”